mdolab/AerostructuralOptBenchmark/README.md

-# MACH Tutorial Wing Repository
+# Simple Transonic Wing Repository

 This repo contains files related to the "Simple Transonic Wing", a proposed benchmark model for the high-fidelity aeroelastic optimization community.